sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 ---

 Let's start by thinking about the smallest piece of this story.

 To me that's that the URL will be `/api/time/`.
-We can write a simple test to ensure that we receive a 200 OK from the endpoint.
+We can write a simple test to ensure that we receive a 200 OK response from the endpoint.

-The Django test Client handles a lot of the heavy lifting for us – we will use `self.client.get()` to make a HTTP request to our desired endpoint, and `response.status_code` to confirm the status code.
+The Django test client handles a lot of the heavy lifting for us – we will use `self.client.get()` to make a HTTP request to our desired endpoint, and `response.status_code` to confirm the status code of the response.

 ```python
 # time_api/tests.py